Ship live translations

 GET /admin/flags

-Returns merged flags (YAML defaults + Redis overrides)
+Returns all flags (YAML defaults merged with Redis overrides)

 POST /admin/flags/:flag